-And for many Americans, the ballistic missile may have raised another question.
-What exactly is a ballistic missile, anyway?
+But for the non-military minded among us, these ballistic missile launches — both the constant test launches in North Korea and the intentional strikes on U.S. bases in Iraq — may raise a good question: What exactly is a ballistic missile, anyway?
 Is there something about the ballistic part that makes a missile even more dangerous?
 After all, when someone freaks out we say they've "gone ballistic."

 According to the Federation of American Scientists, a ballistic missile is one that has a ballistic trajectory over most of its flight path.
 What that means is that once the missile burns up the fuel that propels it, the missile keeps moving, the same way that a bullet does after it's been fired out of a gun.
 Once the fuel is gone, the missile's direction can't be altered.
 It follows a path determined by the speed of its launch and the force of gravity trying to pull it back toward the Earth's surface.
 Eventually, gravity guides the missile — and its payload, which might be an explosive, a chemical or biological weapon, or a nuclear device — down toward its target.

 Ballistic missiles are different than cruise missiles.
-Like the one launched by Russia earlier this week, cruise missiles are self-propelled for the majority of their time in the air, flying in a relatively straight line and at lower altitudes thanks to a rocket propellant.
+Cruise missiles are self-propelled for the majority of their time in the air, flying in a relatively straight line and at lower altitudes thanks to a rocket propellant.
 Think of a ballistic missile's flight path as a large arc up and back down again, while that of a cruise missile — fired from a warship, for instance — is closer to a straight line.

 Ballistic missiles first came into use during World War II, when the Germans used a ballistic missile called the V-2 to attack London.
 British air defenses designed to stop aircraft couldn't stop the V-2s, because the rockets traveled too high into the upper atmosphere and moved too fast.